 —Conductive silver paste itself has better performance.
 The same is the silver paste, and its resistance range is different, and each factory does it differently.

-—In the same situation of conductive silver paste, the resistance can be controlled by the thickness of the screen.
+—In the same situation of silver paste, the resistance can be controlled by the thickness of the screen.
 The thicker the screen, the lower the resistance, and vice versa, the higher the resistance.

-—In the same situation of conductive silver paste, the resistance can be controlled by the mesh number of the mesh.
+—In the same situation of silver paste, the resistance can be controlled by the mesh number of the mesh.
 The lower the mesh, the lower the resistance value.
 The higher the mesh number, the higher the resistance value.

 —In the case of the same mesh, silver paste, and film thickness, the greater the screen tension, the lower the resistance, and vice versa.

 —The more inclined the scraper is, the lower the resistance value is, and vice versa.

 ¤ What factors are related to the specific price of conductive silver paste?